AllenDowney/ThinkDSP2/_sources/index.md

 **Step 4: Open a notebook**

-In the Jupyter interface, click on `soln` to open the folder with the notebooks, then click on one of the notebooks (with the .ipynb extension).
+In the Jupyter interface, click on `notebooks` to see the notebooks with **no solutions** or `soln` to see the notebooks with solutions.
+Click on one of the notebooks (files with the .ipynb extension).

-Select a cell with import statements and press "Shift-Enter" to run the code.
-If it works and you get no error messages, **you are all set**.
+Press "Shift-Enter" to run the first few cells.
+If the import statements run with no error messages, **you are all set**.

 If you get error messages about missing packages, make sure:
 1. The Conda environment is activated (`conda activate ThinkDSP2`)